 Ilaria, Lara and Giampaolo have been managing the property of Terre di Baccio since 2007, and thus have become its soul and spirit.
 It is with this open and international outlook that every year they welcome thousands of people from all over the world and from many cultures.

-Terre di Baccio is the result of their vision, a beautiful Relais in Chianti, farm and restaurant.
+Terre di Baccio is the result of their vision, a beautiful Relais in Chianti, farmhouse and restaurant.

 is passionate about design, interiors, restoration of antique furniture and wine.
 Upon your arrival she will accompany you in the discovery of the farmhouse, its surroundings and its history.
 While as a sommelier, she will guide you during the wine tastings in the cellar.